XiaoMi/themis/readme.md

 ### Global Secondary Index Support

-Based on the cross table data consistent guaranteed by themis transaction, we build an expiremental sub-project "themis-index" to support global secondary index, including:
+Based on the cross table data consistency guaranteed by themis transaction, we build an expiremental sub-project "themis-index" to support global secondary index, including:

 1. Secondary index could be defined on the column under themis-enable family by setting family attribute as : CONFIG => {'SECONDARY_INDEX_NAMES', 'index_name:qualifier;...'}, and users need the following configuration to support this schema.